Dental Implants: Affordable vs. Expensive

 By comparison to all of the above considerations, the brand of the dental implant (expensive or affordable) or the ambiance of the office have little do with the successful outcome of dental implant care!
 What is charged for the dental implant or dental office a accoutrements are really not relevant at all to whether dental implant care (including follow-up) is to be successful.

-I believe every citizen has a moral duty to try to produce a service or product that will improve the quality of life for their fellow citizens.
+We at ADHP believe every citizen has a moral duty to try to produce a service or product that will improve the quality of life for their fellow citizens.
 Whether you are an unskilled laborer or a brain surgeon, the opportunity to exercise this moral imperative is always present.
-As a dentist I want to be a skilled surgeon (technically as well as scholarly).
-I also want to be a good businessperson who advocates for my patients by giving them as much value for their money as possible, while still making a fair living for myself and my family.
-One way I can improve the outcome of dental implant care is by controlling all related dental implant costs, including setting my hourly fee (by far the largest cost for dental implant care) to be within the reach of regular people.
-I achieve this without compromising quality of service or self-sacrifice.
+As a dentist we want to be a skilled surgeon (technically as well as scholarly).
+We also want to be a good businessperson who advocates for our patients by giving them as much value for their money as possible, while still making a fair living for ourselves and our family.
+One way we can improve the outcome of dental implant care is by controlling all related dental implant costs, including setting our hourly fee (by far the largest cost for dental implant care) to be within the reach of regular people.
+We achieve this without compromising quality of service or self-sacrifice.

 Thank you for spending the time it must have taken to read this section.